mangal-interactions/contribute/README.md

 specific type of issue (called *Data Issue*) [you can open][issue] on this repository, and we will examine and fix the issue.

+**I'm really stuck**!
+Again, not a question, but you can open a *Submission Help* [issue]; we can either find a solution, or schedule a screen-sharing session to examine how to best format the data.

 <!-- Below are the links used in the document -->

 [ORCID]: https://orcid.org/